 We see compliance with the Audit Directive as a minimum standard.
 In the UK, this requires mandatory auditor retendering at 10 years and mandatory rotation after 20 years for major companies.
-We expect companies to exceed this minimum expectation, and to put the role of We will vote against the chair of the audit committee for companies that fail to meet minimum audit rotation guidelines, or where we have material concerns about audit independence.

-the external auditor to tender on a regular basis, ideally every 7 years, with rotation every 15 years.
+We expect companies to exceed this minimum expectation, and to put the role of the external auditor to tender on a regular basis, ideally every 7 years, with rotation every 15 years.

 Where the audit firm is rotated, the personnel who assume responsibility for conducting the audit should not be the same personnel (for example, situations could arise where an audit partner moves firms) and the incoming partner should be named in the Audit Committee report.
-There should be a period of at least five years before an audit firm can